 Charley is a somewhat popular first name for males (#727 out of 1220, Top 60%) and an even more popular surname for all people (#8314 out of 150436, Top 6%).
 (2000 U.S. Census)

 Charted below is the baby name popularity of Charley for boys.
 Charley was first listed in 1880-1889 and reached its peak rank of #69 in the U.S. then, but is not ranked currently.
 (Top 1000 Birth Names Statistics, 2014)

-Carl (#613 a year ago), Carlo, Carlos (#117), Carrol, Carroll, Cary, Chad (#703), Charles (#51), Charlie (#225), Chas, Chaz, Chip, Chuck and Karl are the prominent variation forms of Charley.
-Usage of these boy names reached its most widespread during the years 1960-1969 (usage of 0.5149%) and is now much lower (usage 0.2194%, 57.4% less).
-Charles is the firm favorite, although Carlos seems to be getting popular too, and forms like Carl, Carlo, Chad, Chaz and Karl becoming somewhat outmoded.
-Carlos (#117) and Charlie (#225) are two of the more fashionable names for newborns in this compilation, with Charlie undergoing a resurgence in usage.
+Carl (#613 2 years ago), Carlo, Carlos (#117), Carrol, Carroll, Cary, Chad (#703), Charles (#51), Charlie (#225), Chas, Chaz, Chip, Chuck and Karl are the prominent variation forms of Charley.
+Usage of these forms of Charley was well-received during the years 1960-1969 (average #485) and is somewhat less today (#780, 57.4% less).
+Charles is the firm favorite, although Carlos seems to be getting popular too, and forms like Carl, Carlo, Chad, Chaz and Karl have become less popular.
 Displayed below is a comparison of the popularity of the boy name Charley and corresponding names.
 (Top 1000 Birth Names Statistics, 2014)